maiaiia/uni-lecture-notes/Sem II/OS/Practice Problems.md

 >>```
 >

->[!Question]- 10.
+>[!Question]- (done) 10.
 Write a shell script that receives any number of words as command line arguments, and continuously reads from the keyboard one file name at a time.
 The program ends when all words received as parameters have been found at least once across the given files.
 >
 >>[!code]
 >>```bash